fastlane/docs/docs/best-practices/linux-windows.md

 # Using _fastlane_ on Linux and Windows

-Fastlane was created to automate building iOS apps on macOS.
+fastlane was created to automate building iOS apps on macOS.
 Over time, support for building macOS and Android applications was added.

 Over the last few months members of the [fastlane team](https://github.com/fastlane/fastlane#fastlane-team)